Clare Under-21 A Football Championship

 The Clare Under-21A Football Championship (abbreviated to Clare 21AFC) is an annual GAA club competition organised by the Clare County Board between the top-ranking under-21 gaelic football clubs in County Clare, Ireland.

 The winners of the Clare 21AFC are presented with the John Marrinan Cup.

-The current (2024) champions are Doora-Barefield who defeated Lissycasey by 1-12 to 0-14 after extra time, to win their first title since 2008, and second overall.
+The current (2025) champions are Ennistymon who defeated Clondegad by 3–07 to 0-08, to win their third title in four years, and fourth overall.